 These terms have different meanings in the digital world though.
 We could refer to fonts as files that include all the characteristics of a typeface.
-Basically, they aren't two separate things, one can't exist without the other.
+They aren't two separate things; one can't exist without the other.

-The main characteristics of these fonts are different and they can be used for several different purposes.
-We have the most professional fonts, best fonts for business emails and some are better for funny ones.
+The main characteristics of these fonts are different, and they are best used for several different purposes.
+We have the most professional fonts, best fonts for business emails, while others are better for funny ones.
 There are fonts which are email safe fonts.

 Serif fonts have little feet and tails.
 They lead the eyes so we can read the printed copies easily.
 That's why these fonts are used for books, for instance.
 Most common question is, is Calibri a Serif font but it's actually Sans-Serif.

-San Serif fonts don't have any extra features.
-In case your French is as great as mine, san means: without.
-San Serifs are easy to read on the screens.
-Arial, Verdana, and Helvetica are all part of this family.
+Sans-Serif fonts don't have any extra features.
+In case your French is as good as mine, sans means "without".
+Sans-Serif fonts are easy to read on screens.
+Fonts like Arial, Verdana, and Helvetica are all part of this family.
 People often ask which font does Gmail use.
 Gmail uses Arial.

-Keep in mind, these fonts are not suitable to be used in the body of your email.
-They are very difficult to read so use them for headlines only.
+Keep in mind that these fonts are not suitable to be used in the body of your email.
+They are difficult to read, so use them for headlines only.

-The main characteristic of this font is that each letter has the same horizontal size.
-This type is still used in text editors because it provides great readability.
+The main characteristic of these fonts is that each letter has the same horizontal size.
+This type is still used in text editors because it provides excellent readability.

 This font type can be in any format of penmanship.
 The characters are joined together like they were handwritten.

-Just like the fantasy fonts, cursive fonts are not good for writing your whole copy either.
+Just like the fantasy fonts, cursive fonts are not recommended for writing your whole copy either.

 Less is sometimes more.
 Don't use more than three different fonts for your emails.
 Aim to produce organized, clear email design.

-It's necessary to distinguish the headline and your content in terms of design.
+It's necessary to distinguish the headline and your content from each other, in terms of design.

-You can combine serif and san serif fonts, for example, your headlines can be san serif and the body can be serif or the other way around.
+You can combine serif and sans-serif fonts.
+For example, your headlines can be sans serif, and the body can be serif or vice-versa.

-You can also use the same typeface for your headline and your copy but make sure the headline is bigger than the body of your text.
-Its font size should be at least double as much as in your copy.
+You can also use the same typeface for your headline and your copy, but make sure the headline is bigger than the body of your text.
+Its font size should be at least double that of your copy.

-Colors can have a huge effect on us.
-So do they when your recipients read your message.
+Colors can have a significant effect on us.
+This holds true for when your recipients read your message.

 Stick to the colors you've already chosen for your website.
-Remember, each color has a different impact, make sure you pick the one that fits your brand the most.
+Remember that each color has a different impact, so make sure you pick the one that fits your brand the best.

-This email example shows how different colors can lead to a visually really bad experience.
-Four colors were used beside several font size and it resulted in a cheap look.
+This email example shows how different colors can lead to a poor visual experience.
+Four colors were used beside several font sizes, and it resulted in a cheap look.

-You can place the copy in the middle, on the right or on the left of your email.
+You can center your copy, or align it to the right or the left of your email.

-For best readability, I would advise you to use left align though.
-Both centered and right aligned text is much harder to read than traditional left align.
+For best readability, I would advise you to use left-aligned.
+Both centered and right-aligned text is much harder to read than traditional left-aligned text.

-Of course, you can play around with text alignment in titles, or when you place certain text over images and you want that certain text to stand out from the rest of the design.
+Of course, you can play around with text alignment in titles, or when you place specific text over images, and you want that text to visually stand out from the rest of the design.

 This email from EE is simple and clear.
-They aligned the copy on the left and as you can see it looks organized indeed.
+They aligned the copy on the left, and as you can see it looks organized indeed.
 They also used the power of icons in the email template in the footer, with the combination of an icon, bold headline, and call to action.

 Different typefaces require different line spacing.
-Make sure the lines are not too tight neither too loose.
+Make sure the lines are not too tight nor too loose.
 Use a 1.4 - 1.5 times bigger size for your line height to ensure great readability.

 Whitespace is the area that surrounds your copy in your email.
 It helps you highlight the copy itself so it can attract attention.
 You can play with setting the margin and padding and see how your email could be more appealing.

 I love the way Waitrose uses whitespace to grab the reader's attention.
-They only use black color and 3 fonts.
+They only use black color and three fonts.
 Simple and brilliant.

 Using images or buttons is a stylish way to link to URLs.
-It's also easier for readers to tap on the images or buttons on the mobile devices so there is a higher chance to get people to your website.
+It's also easier for readers to tap on the images or buttons on mobile devices, so there is a higher chance of getting readers to your website.